 My excitement stems from the challenges that teaching presents.
 Each student has his or her own unique learning style and interests, so I must come up with multiple ways of explaining concepts.
 I am confident in these kids’ intelligence, so if they aren’t understanding something, it’s on me to find another approach that will allow them to understand.

 Examples really work wonders for concepts that take a while to sink in.
 For instance, I might explain a list data structure as similar to a shopping list, and then a for loop as the process of getting every single item on the list until no items are left to get.
 Explaining concepts in terms that students can relate to their own life or experience makes a world of difference for comprehension.

-Effective examples really vary from student to student.
+However, the effectiveness of these examples can vary greatly from one student to another.
 Let me illustrate just how unique each student is.